-Former NICU Dad: "Thank You For Exceptional Care"
+Former NICU Dad: "Thank You For the Exceptional Care"

 Begin with the end in mind.
 At least, that’s what all the business gurus say.
 But when your baby is born prematurely, the anxiety of what the end might hold can be overwhelming.